solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/jwt/access_control.md

 kubectl -n gloo-system rollout status deployment/gateway-proxy-v2
 ```

-Install the petstore demo app and add a route and test that everything so far works (you may need to wait a minutes until all the gloo containers are initialized):
+Install the petstore demo app, add a route, and test that everything so far works (you may need to wait a few moments for all the Gloo containers to be initialized):
 ```shell
 kubectl apply -f https://raw.githubusercontent.com/sololabs/demos2/master/resources/petstore.yaml glooctl add route --name default --namespace gloo-system --path-prefix / --dest-name default-petstore-8080 --dest-namespace gloo-system